RubyBarSchool/RubyBarSchool/README.md

 # About Me

-## Don’t gain the world and lose your soul, wisdom is better than silver or gold. — Bob Marley
+## I’m the one that’s got to die when it’s time for me to die, so let me live my life the way I want to. — Bob Marley
 ![](https://komarev.com/ghpvc/?username=truongtv1399it&color=blue)

 ![rubybarschool's GitHub stats](https://github-readme-stats.vercel.app/api?username=rubybarschool&show_icons=true&theme=dracula)